Friday 26 July 2019

 The project capitalises on its unique riverside site and generously provides public open space and a connection from the city to the river.
 This is rational, responsible and responsive subtropical architecture of a type that we hope is replicated throughout the city for the benefit of all.

-Presented by Koos de Keijzer, Founding partner and principal, DKO Architecture
+Koos de Keijzer, Founding partner and principal, DKO Architecture

 Arkadia is a collaboration between DKO and Breathe Architecture – the winning proposal of a Design Excellence Competition – with the response driven by three key motivations: community, environment and architecture.
 For this major urban infill development, DKO set out to design a building that adds to Alexandria’s neighbourhood, mediating between the scale of the existing industrial block and the fine grain historic terraces.
 Focusing communal spaces to the north – including the publicly accessible Huntley Green – Arkadia shields residents from the Sydney Park Road while building a connection to the local community.
 Sustainability has been incorporated into every aspect of Arkadia, from extensive bike storage in the basement, to extensive gardens and proposed apiary on the rooftop.
 The project has been designed to minimise CO2 emissions, including a high thermally efficient envelope of half a million recycled bricks.
 Architecturally, the single continuous building has been "broken" into four smaller communities, related by iconic grand brick arches and through-links.
 Visual bulk is reduced by floating the building above the ground plane and vertical slots that articulate the form.
 Arkadia heralds a new wave of large-scale residential developments that bring together the best of community, sustainability and good design.